 This Librarian I will have served two full years by August 31, 2011.

-He or she is therefore required to submit a dossier for review in 2011.
+This Librarian I is therefore required to submit a dossier for review in 2011.

 Date of hire September 15, 2009

 This Librarian I is not required to participate in the 2011 review process.
 However, he or she may elect to undergo review as part of the regular review process.
-There is no need to demonstrate exceptional performance since this day is part of the one-month window that allows a dossier to be part of the regular (not “early”) promotion review process.

 Example relevant to those at Librarian II rank: